 HealthLine is a free, confidential, 24-hour health information and support telephone line.
 It is staffed by experienced and specially trained client navigators, registered nurses, registered psychiatric nurses and social workers.
 Services are offered in English, with translation available in over 100 languages.

-Pathways Learning Centre is a new business in Regina, SK, set to open in fall 2018!
-Pathways will offer a variety of both health and educational services to people of all ages, including private preschool programs, group-based programs such as kids’ speech therapy groups and adult stroke recovery groups, and individualized services such as private speech therapy, occupational therapy, and much
+Pathways Learning Centre is a new business located in Harbour Landing that first opened its doors in October 2018.
+Pathways offers both health and educational services to people of all ages, including private preschool programs, group-based programs such as kids’ speech therapy groups, music therapy, and adult stroke recovery groups, and individualized services such as private speech therapy,